Tzienom/alx-system_engineering-devops/0x00-shell_basics/README.md

 The "ls -la /boot" prints all files in long format including hidden files, current working directory and parent directory.

 The "file" command displays info about the specified file.
+The "ln -s" creates a symbolic link and points to the intended file.

+The "cp -u" copies files that are newer in the current directory.